Natalie Berzatto: Biography

 Nat is married to Pete Katinsky (Chris Witaske), a "good-natured," positive, optimistic corporate lawyer.
-Pete tends to most commonly call his wife Nat.
-The couple have a healthy, positive relationship although according to Witaske, Pete loves Natalie so much that he sometimes cries over her and her family's pain.
-Witaske said in 2023 that the Berzattos, including Mikey when he was alive, Carmy, Richie, and Uncle Jimmy (Oliver Platt) "clearly view him as an outsider, or someone who wasn't grown in the same soil of generational trauma that they were.
+The couple have a healthy and positive relationship, although, according to Witaske, Pete loves Natalie so much that he sometimes cries over her and her family's pain.
+Witaske said in 2023 that the Berzattos, including Mikey when he was alive, Carmy, Richie (Ebon Moss-Bachrach), and Uncle Jimmy (Oliver Platt) "clearly view him as an outsider, or someone who wasn't grown in the same soil of generational trauma that they were.
 I assume that Pete probably grew up in the suburbs and is a business guy, and so it's easy for them to paint him as this loser."
-Pete is a college graduate (with an advanced degree), unlike both of Natalie's brothers and "cousin" Richie Jerimovich.
+Pete is a college graduate (with an advanced degree), unlike Natalie's brothers and Richie.
 Pete is bullied by Nat's family when he first joins the clan.
-By the end of the season one episode "Sheridan," Carmy confesses a change of heart: "I do kinda like Pete now."
-Still, Carm keeps his brother-in-law listed in his phone under his original disrespectful designation of "Sugar's boyfriend (Pete?)".
+By the end of the season one episode "Sheridan," Carmy confesses that he is warming up to Pete.
+However, Carmy still has Pete listed in his phone under his original name of "Sugar's boyfriend (Pete?)".
 Nat and Pete's first child together is a daughter named Sophie Katinsky.
 Nat reveals her pregnancy early in season two, and gives birth the season three episode "Ice Chips," and then takes maternity leave before returning to work at the restaurant in the season four episode "Replicants."
 Nat and Pete are "blissful" after the arrival of Sophie, and embraces a major life change for Carmen regardless of the potential consequences for the restaurant.